-Any Form 301 construction permit application, Form 314 assignment application, or Form 315 transfer application that involves an SEU that will employ five or more full-time employees must include a "Broadcast Equal Employment Opportunity Model Program Report" on FCC Form 396-A, a copy of which is attached hereto as Attachment F. Form 396-A requires the identification of the recruitment sources that the applicant, proposed assignee or proposed transferee intends to contact as part of its broad recruitment efforts.
+Any Form 301 construction permit application, Form 314 assignment application, or Form 315 transfer application involving an SEU that will employ five or more full-time employees must include a "Broadcast Equal Employment Opportunity Model Program Report" on FCC Form 396-A, a copy of which is attached hereto as Attachment F. Form 396-A requires the identification of the recruitment sources that the applicant, proposed assignee or proposed transferee intends to contact as part of its broad recruitment efforts.

-1. Time Brokerage Agreements
+7. Time Brokerage Agreements

-If a station is being operated under a Time Brokerage Agreement, a Local Marketing Agreement, or the equivalent, the licensee's Annual EEO Public File Report, Form 397 Mid-Term Report and Form 396 will include data only concerning the recruitment efforts for its own full-time employees, and not concerning the broker's efforts for its own employees.
+If a station is being operated under a Time Brokerage Agreement, a Local Marketing Agreement, or the equivalent, the licensee should complete the above reports only with regard to the recruitment efforts it undertook for its own full-time employees, and not report information concerning the broker's efforts for its employees.
 A broker who is also the licensee of another station or stations in the market should include recruitment activity concerning full-time positions at the station it brokers in the reports it prepares for its own station(s) that is (are) most closely affiliated with and in the same market as the brokered station.
 If a licensee-broker does not own a station in the same market as the brokered station, it should include the information for the brokered station in the reports for the station it owns that is geographically the closest to the brokered station.

-2. EEO Enforcement
+8. EEO Enforcement